abhi3700/sol-playground/README.md

   ]
   ```

   10. [For UPDATE, start from this step] Now, clone solana from source via `$ git clone https://github.com/solana-labs/solana.git`.
-NOTE: Do it in the home directory & won't be deleted by mistake.
+NOTE: Do it in the home directory & then won't be deleted by mistake.
-      - first download the `tar.gz` file from [here](https://github.com/solana-labs/solana/releases) into home directory i.e. `/Users/abhi3700/`
+      - first download the `solana-release-aarch64-apple-darwin.tar.bz2` file from [here](https://github.com/solana-labs/solana/releases) into home directory i.e. `/Users/abhi3700/`
-      - Then, extract the folder via `$ tar -xzvf <filename.tar.gz>` into home directory.
-While writing, it's `1.14.7 version`.
+      - Then, extract the folder via double-click into home directory.
+While writing, it's `1.13.3 version`.
       - Now, get `solana-1.14.7` folder from `solana-1.14.7.tar.gz`.
 You can delete the `tar.gz` file.
       - More to the folder: `$ cd solana-1.14.7`
   11. Build